Patrick Ryan (hammer thrower)

 Patrick James Ryan (20 January 1883 – 13 February 1964) was an Irish American hammer thrower.
 He competed for the United States at the 1920 Summer Olympics and won a gold medal in the hammer throw and a silver in the 56-pound weight throw.
-In 1913 he established the first world record in hammer throw, which stood as a world record for 25 years and as an American record for 40 years.
+In 1913 he established the first world record in the hammer throw, which stood as a world record for 25 years and as an American record for 40 years.
 Ryan was part of Irish weight throwers known as the Irish Whales.

 Biography

 Born in County Limerick, Ireland, Ryan won his first Irish hammer title in 1902, beating the great Tom Kiely.
 In 1910 Ryan emigrated to the United States of America.
 After placing third in the 1911 AAU championship in his first year he improved to take second place in 1912, and won the title in 1913.
 With the exception of 1918 when he was in Europe with the American Armed Forces he won the AAU title every year from then up to and including 1921, when he retired.